MohammadaliKeshtparvar/Web-Programming/README.md

 Frontend has written in reactjs and nextjs and server-side rendering.
 [Codes are in this link](https://github.com/mohammadtavakoli78/Web-Programming/tree/master/frontend).

 ## 💻 Backend
-Backend has written in spring.
+Backend has written in spring boot.
 [Codes are in this link](https://github.com/mohammadtavakoli78/Web-Programming/tree/master/backend).
+Set username and password of mysql server in [property file](https://github.com/mohammadtavakoli78/Web-Programming/blob/master/backend/src/main/resources/application.properties)

 ## Technologies
 Project is created with: